 You should consider the layout of your room to find the best placement for your system.
 For optimal effect, your side speakers should flank your TV and be angled towards the space where you’ll sit.
 The subwoofer should be along the front wall, too.

-The easiest way to find the desired sound quality is to spread out your setup.
+Anyway, the easiest way to find the desired sound quality is to spread out your setup.
 Try to place the components evenly around your space to get the most use out of your new home system.

 True surround is achieved by a 5.1 channel system or higher.
 You need a left, right, and center channel plus a subwoofer and rear speakers.
 Anything below that range can only attain virtual surround.